Route: South Face from Horn Fork Basin

-Feeling motivated after a textbook spring ski of Mount Elbert, Christy and I headed to the North Cottonwood Creek trailhead, for Harvard and Columbia.
-In order to nail these two descents in one spring day we thought it best to make a high camp so we packed in all our stuff and set up for the night, just below treeline on the trail to Horn Fork Basin.
+Feeling motivated after a textbook spring ski of Mount Elbert, Christy and I headed to the North Cottonwood Creek trailhead for Mount Harvard and Mount Columbia.
+To nail these two descents in one spring day, we thought it best to make a high camp, so we packed in all our stuff and set up for the night just below the treeline on the trail to Horn Fork Basin.
 It was a big effort in unsupportive, late afternoon snow with the heavy packs, nobody’s favorite thing to do.
-Some cursing was overheard by the wildlife.
+Some cursing was possibly overheard by the wildlife.

-The morning was beautiful.
-Considering this was the third 14er ski in as many days and our legs were a bit tired, we still made good time.
-We managed a ski line from within a pole touch of the summit block, then skied some pretty perfect south facing corn snow down to the valley floor.
-From there, it was a straightforward traverse to the bottom of the west couloirs of Columbia.
+The following morning was beautiful.
+Considering this was the third 14er ski in as many days, and our legs were tired, we still made good time.
+We managed a ski line from within a pole touch of the summit block on Mount Harvard, then skied some pretty perfect south-facing corn snow down to the valley floor.
+From there, it was a straightforward traverse to the bottom of the west couloirs of Mount Columbia.